Chart Color Schemes

 Nelson Bay Peninsula displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure within Nelson Bay Peninsula, as per the latest Census, consisted of 62.3% houses and 37.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
-Home ownership in Nelson Bay Peninsula stood at 49.0%, with the remaining dwellings either mortgaged (24.4%) or rented (26.6%).
-The median monthly mortgage repayment was $1,861, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $390, compared to Non-Metro NSW's $360.
+In Nelson Bay Peninsula, as per the latest Census findings, 62.3% of dwellings were houses, with the remaining 37.6% consisting of semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's figures of 81.1% houses and 18.9% other dwellings.
+Home ownership in Nelson Bay Peninsula stood at 49.0%, with mortgaged properties making up 24.4% and rented dwellings accounting for 26.6%.
+The median monthly mortgage repayment in the area was $1,861, surpassing Non-Metro NSW's average of $1,733.
+Meanwhile, the median weekly rent was recorded at $390, compared to Non-Metro NSW's figure of $360.
 Nationally, Nelson Bay Peninsula's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing